leadweedy/FGA-docs/Troubleshooting.md

 ## Merlin's costume is not detected

 For a long time, a wrong Merlin image was part of FGA.
-It was corrected in #1474.
+It was corrected in version 1474.

 If you see a colored image in your Support/Merlin folder, you need to correct the image: